 The percentage of employees coming daily to the State Department headquarters building in downtown Washington, D.C. has more than doubled since 2021.

 Blinken said department personnel have become adept at “Zoom diplomacy” since the start of the COVID-19 pandemic, but added that “there are real advantages to being in person.”

 “Much of our team requires regular access to classified materials, systems, and meetings.
 When it comes to cultivating relationships – with other governments or agencies, the private sector, or civil society – there’s no substitute for engaging face-to-face,” Blinken wrote.
 “And in-office interactions – collaborating on a memo, mentoring a new employee, bumping into a coworker in the cafeteria – help strengthen our culture and creativity, especially for those who have joined State in the past two years and lack a common baseline for understanding Department norms.
 All of these factors are critical to our ability to deliver for the American people.”

-Senior executives, managers and supervisors at the Education Department are expected to return to the office at least four days per pay period starting this fall.
+Senior executives, managers and supervisors at the Education Department returned to the office at least four days per pay period in fall 2023.